Alex Kiwomya

-Andrew Alexander Kiwomya (born 20 May 1996) is an English professional footballer who plays as a winger and forward for club Warrington Rylands.
+Andrew Alexander Kiwomya (born 20 May 1996) is an English professional footballer who plays as a winger and forward for Emley.

 Early and personal life

 Kiwomya was born on 20 May 1996 in Sheffield.
 He attended Notre Dame High School, Sheffield before joining Chelsea's Youth Academy.
 He is the son of former professional footballer Andy Kiwomya and the nephew of Chris Kiwomya.
 He had been a junior athletics champion in the 100m; at the age of 14 he ran the event in 10.98 seconds.

 Kiwomya is of English, Jamaican, Ugandan, and Scottish heritage.

 Kiwomya was diagnosed with Guillain-Barré syndrome in 2017.

 Kiwomya and his girlfriend, Talitha Minnis of Ex on the Beach, have a son born in January 2016.

 Club career

 Chelsea

 Kiwomya moved from Rotherham United to Chelsea in 2010.
 After his move to Chelsea, Kiwomya featured in the Under-18s, Under-19s and Under-21s squads.

 Although Kiwomya did not play a part in the UEFA Youth League final, Kiwomya collected a winner's medal and celebrated with his teammates for his contributions during the group stage.

 In July 2016, Kiwomya signed a one-year extension, staying with the London side until June 2017.